 Located 100km west of Tokyo, the Koshu grape variety is grown exclusively in the Yamanashi prefecture of Japan.
 Koshu is a Vitis Vinifera variety, thought to have been brought originally from Syria along the silk roads and on to Japan over 1,000 years ago.
-It was only in 2010 that a small group of Koshu producers joined forces to export this unique and extremely limited production wine to the UK, and we are honoured to have started a relationship with the Yamanashi Wine Co and become one of the first importers of this unique wine into the UKThe wine style is somewhere between English, Alsatian and New Zealand; the Koshu grape is very delicate and the resulting wine is aromatic, with low alcohol and good acidity, the perfect accompaniment to delicately flavoured food or as a subtle and refreshing glass of wine by itself.
+It was only in 2010 that a small group of Koshu producers joined forces to export this unique and extremely limited production wine to the UK, and we are honoured to have started a relationship with Kurambon Wine and become one of the first importers of this unique wine into the UK.
+The style is somewhere between English, Alsatian and New Zealand; the Koshu grape is very delicate and the resulting wine is aromatic, with low alcohol and good acidity; the perfect accompaniment to delicately-flavoured food, or as a subtle and refreshing glass of wine by itself.

 Other wines by this producer